 Forfeitures are allocated as of the last day of the Plan year.
+At December 31, 2005, forfeited non-vested accounts totaled \$64, which may be used to pay future administrative expenses of the Plan.
 At December 31, 2004, there were no forfeited non-vested accounts.
-In the future, forfeitures, if any, may be used to pay for administrative expenses of the Plan and then to reduce future matching contributions.